xamantra/momentum/docs/momentum-controller.md

 - Category: `Method`
 - Return Type: `T` *where T extends MomentumController*

 A dependency injection method.
 Get a specific controller of type `T`.
-With this you can easily access other controllers and manipulate them.
+With this, you can easily access other controllers and manipulate them.
 ```dart
 class ExampleController extends MomentumController<ExampleModel> {